Can I Use My Debit Card In Japan?

 This was one of the first questions that came to my mind when I was planning my trip to Japan.
 Since it’s not easy to budget a trip to Japan, especially when you do it for the first time, it is quite convenient to know in advance if you can use your debit card or not.

-As a general rule, international debit cards are accepted in Japan, even if it is known to be a cash-based society.
-Debit cards can be used to withdraw money from ATMs and to pay in major cities or tourist places.
+International debit cards, as well as credit cards and prepaid cards, are widely accepted in Japan, even if it is known to be a cash-based society.
+Debit cards can be used to withdraw money from ATMs and to pay in major cities and most tourist places.

 However, this doesn’t mean that every single ATM or every single shop will accept your debit card.
 This is why I decided to put all my knowledge in this post, so you won’t have to search for all the information everywhere on the internet.